ZhannaTursunbekova/2022_2023-introduction_to_distributed_technologies-k4110c-tursunbekova_z_k/lab4/lab4_report.md

 ![My Image](images/image8.png)

 ### 6. Create a service through which you will have access to these pods.
-The choice of service type is up to you.
 ![My Image](images/image9.png)

 ### 7. Run minikube in port forwarding mode and connect to your containers through a web browser.